Xiaohong-Deng/deep-learning-architectures/ssd-keras/docs/anchor_boxes.md

 By default, `parse_csv` generate a list in which each element is of the form `(image_name, 'class_id', 'xmin', 'ymin', 'xmax', 'ymax')` and the list is sorted on image names.
 It iterates the list and generate 4 lists named images, filenames, labels and image_ids where k-th element in each of the lists corresponds to k-th image, image file filename, all the class and coordinates of the bounding box info associated with the image and image id.

 Note the loop that generates the 4 lists can handle unsorted list, but that would lead to images and filenames lists containing duplicates.
 If sorted, an image should be able to get all labels associated with it once and for all.
-In that case, not duplicates.
+In that case, no duplicates.

 >   label_encoder (callable, optional): Only relevant if labels are given.
 A callable that takes as input the
     labels of a batch (as a list of Numpy arrays) and returns some structure that represents those labels.
     The general use case for this is to convert labels from their input format to a format that a given object detection model needs as its training targets.

 >   `y_encoded`, a 3D numpy array of shape `(batch_size, #boxes, #classes + 4 + 4 + 4)` that serves as the
     ground truth label tensor for training, where `#boxes` is the total number of boxes predicted by the model per image, and the classes are one-hot-encoded.
 The four elements after the class vecotrs in the last axis are the box coordinates, the next four elements after that are just dummy elements, and the last four elements are the variances.

 `generate` takes self.labels (inherited from labels list in parse_csv).
 Each element in self.labels is of the form [class_id, 'xmin', 'ymin', 'xmax', 'ymax'], representing the class and coordinates of a bounding box.